 Right now, space mission metadata is not standardized, which makes it hard for different teams to talk to each other, collaborate, or share advice about what works or doesn’t work in SmallSat missions.
 Our goal with MetaSat is to create a metadata schema that can be shared and expanded upon, and which will eventually facilitate information sharing between satellite missions.

-MetaSat is being designed to take advantage of linked.
+MetaSat is being designed to take advantage of linked data.
 Linked data is used by the web to link together related information.
 This facilitates both the sharing of information and the synthesis of new ideas.
 For more information on linked data, visit linkeddata.org.

 The Wolbach library is working closely with the Libre Space Foundation (LSF) to create MetaSat.
 LSF has direct experience working on SmallSat missions and runs SatNOGS, a global network of ground stations that collects satellite observations and stores them in a database.
 The SatNOGS Network stores information about both the ground stations in the network and their observations, and the SatNOGS database (SatNOGS DB) stores information about active satellites.
 SatNOGS will be one of the earliest adopters of MetaSat.